IPacketClassifier

 IPassivePacketSink module interface

-This module interface must be implemented by passive packet sink modules.
+Interface for passive packet sink modules.
 A passive packet sink, also called a consumer, has one input that must be connected to an active packet source module.
 The connected active packet source is expected to push packets into the passive packet sink over time.

 Properties